skip to main content

 You wouldn’t share your toothbrush; avoid sharing user accounts and passwords.

-Consider migrating from passwords to passphrases (Ilovekearnybank2020!@).
-This can be facilitated via a password vault such as LastPass.
+Consider migrating from passwords to passphrases—longer sayings that use several words with spaces and special characters.
+Also consider a password vault.
 In addition, apply multi-factor authentication to your email accounts, social media, business applications and network devices (e.g., firewalls).

 Watching Out For Suspicious Emails